littensy/reflex/docs/docs/reference/reflex/apis/producer.md

 producer:subscribe(selectCount, function(count, prevCount)
     print("count changed:", count)
 end)

+producer.increment(10) --> count changed: 10
 ```

 </TabItem>
 </Tabs>

+The listener runs whenever the value given by `selectCount` changes.
+Once the `increment` action is dispatched, the listener will output the new value of `count` on the next tick.

 You pass two parameters to the `subscribe` method:

-1. A `selector` that returns the part of the state you want to subscribe to.
+1. A _selector_ that returns a subset of the state you want to subscribe to.
-2. A `listener` that is called when the selected part of the state changes.
+2. The _listener_ to call when the state changes.

-Once you have subscribed to state changes, you can perform side effects in the listener function.
-The listener will be called once the selector returns a new value after a state update.
+Once you have subscribed to the state you want, you can safely run side effects in the listener function.
+For example, you play a damage sound when a player gets hurt.

 **Say you have a game where the player's health is stored in the state:**